2020PB/police-brutality/all-locations.md

 Eyewitness reports being slammed from behind after obeying police order to raise hands and disperse.
 He and his sister report police kneeled on the man's neck "in the same manner as George Floyd."

-tags: arrest, punch, tackle, knee, knee-on-kneck, beat
+tags: arrest, punch, tackle, knee, knee-on-kneck, beat, protestor

 id: ma-worcester-4